marcvaneijk/marcvaneijk.old/_posts/2014-03-09-vmrolesize.md

 Use the following cmdlet to add this VM size

 ```
-New-CloudVMRoleSizeProfile -Name “KillerVM” -Description “This VM will empty your creditcard in a couple of minutes” -CPUCount 32 -MemoryMB 131072
+New-CloudVMRoleSizeProfile -Name "KillerVM" -Description "This VM will empty your creditcard in a couple of minutes" -CPUCount 32 -MemoryMB 131072
 ```

 05 New-CloudVMRoleSizeProfile